img

 If you want to explore more features of Midjourney, continue reading!

-Image Grid toolbar
+Image Grid Toolbar

 After processing your text prompt, Midjourney generates images in grids of four, as shown in the image below: